mohamedbana/antha/README.md

 [download](https://golang.org/) go directly.

-For Debian-based distributions like Ubuntu on x86_64 machines, the installation instructions are as follows.
+For Debian-based distributions like Ubuntu on x86_64 machines, the installation instructions follow.
 If you do not use a Debian based system or if you are not using an x86_64 machine, you will have to modify these instructions by replacing the go binary with one that corresponds to your platform and replacing ``apt-get`` with your package manager.
 ```sh
 # Install go
 curl -O https://storage.googleapis.com/golang/go1.4.2.linux-amd64.tar.gz